-- 5a.
+- 6a.
 Determine the transition matrix of a discrete time Markov chain that will approximate the continuous time one.
-Check if the transition matrix you obtain has row sums equal to one. - 6a.
-Now use this discretization to simulate the process. - 7a. take averages to determine estimates of the expected speed of the ferry.
+Check if the transition matrix you obtain has row sums equal to one. - 7a.
+Now use this discretization to simulate the process.